LeahRoberts/atlasworkshop/_posts/2021-7-22-scenarios.md

 Now that you are familiar with the platform, we are going to look at some real world examples of how you might use Atlas.
 Below we have three different scenarios for you to choose from.
 We have outlined how you might begin to look at the data, but you are free to explore and adapt as you see fit.

 **NOTE:** in a future release of Atlas users will be able to download spreadsheets containing relevant metadata from a selection of samples.
 Currently, however, this feature has not been implemented.
-To assist you with this workshop, we have pre-downloaded a number of spreadsheets to assist you with your analysis.

 ## Scenario 1: Exploring South African Tuberculosis